Psychiatrists seeking to refer to an Adelaide Psychologist may find the following information helpful.

-I provide therapy for a broad range of psychological and mental health issues that adult patients of psychiatrists could be experiencing.
+I provide therapy for a broad range of psychological issues that adult patients could be experiencing.
 My therapeutic approach is integrative, evidence-based, and tailored to the specific needs of the individual.

 I accept the following referrals :

-- patients who are eligible for Clinical Psychology services under the Better Access to Mental Health Care Medicare initiative (referred by a general practitioner or a private psychiatrist)
+- adult patients who are eligible for psychology services under the Better Access to Mental Health Care Medicare initiative

 - private fee paying patients

 Patients with private health insurance ‘extras’ cover for psychology services would need to contact their insurer to ascertain their level of cover, as the rebates vary amongst insurers.

 If you would like to discuss the suitability of a potential referral, please feel free to ring me on (0409 415 323).
 If I do not answer, please leave a message on my voice mail advising the times you would be available for a return telephone call.
 Alternatively, you can email me.

 When referring a patient under the Better Access Program, could you please provide a referral letter, including the number of sessions that you are wanting for the patient.
 Patients can have up to a maximum of 10 sessions in a calendar year.
 The initial referral can be for five or six sessions, and then the patient needs to return to see you if they wish to have further psychological treatment.
 If you feel that further sessions are required (after receiving written feedback from me), then a new referral letter needs to be written, and you can refer for a further four or five sessions in the same calendar year (based on the patient’s needs).

 Please note: with the Better Access Program the referral to a psychologist expires after the number of sessions has been reached, not on the basis of the date of referral.

 The referral letter can be given to the patient to bring along to their initial psychology appointment, faxed to: 7160 0280, or emailed to me.